 History of UNHCR

-The UN Refugee Agency emerged in the wake of World War II to help Europeans displaced by the conflict in the countries where they had sought asylum.
-Established on 14 December, 1950, the agency originally had a three-year mandate to complete its work and then disband.
+The UN Refugee Agency emerged after World War II to help Europeans displaced by this conflict.
+Established on December 14, 1950, the agency was given a three-year mandate to complete its work.

-In December 2003, the UN General Assembly finally abolished the requirement for the agency to keep renewing its mandate every few years.
-In 2010, UNHCR celebrated its 60th anniversary, aware that the humanitarian needs are unlikely to disappear.
+In December 2003, the UN General Assembly abolished the requirement that the agency renew its mandate every few years.
+In 2010, UNHCR celebrated its 60th anniversary, a proud and humbling milestone that revealed how humanitarian needs are unlikely to disappear anytime soon.